McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/4_Sources/README.md

 - [https://www.synchrotron-soleil.fr/en/research/sources-and-accelerators/electron-beam-parameters/transverse-size-electron-beam-source](https://www.synchrotron-soleil.fr/en/research/sources-and-accelerators/electron-beam-parameters/transverse-size-electron-beam-source)

 Then we may for instance look at the [LUCIA](https://www.synchrotron-soleil.fr/fr/lignes-de-lumiere/lucia) beam-line (SD03C) which is illuminated with an Undulator HU52 "Apple II" type (NdFeB magnets), 32 periods, gap 15-150mm, variable linear polarization, left and right circular polarizations, operating on harmonics 3 to 21.
-The energy range is 0.6-8 keV on LUCIA, and 0.35-2.5 keV on DEIMOS.
+The energy range is 0.6-8 keV on LUCIA.

 HU52 parameter | symbol/unit | value